kguinto/SurfGeckos/README.md

 python manage.py runserver
 ```

+HEER can modify data in the admin portion, 127.0.0.1:8000/admin
+Add a contaminant and a set of action level values via the admin tab to test the software.

 To view the user dialogue, go to 127.0.0.1:8000/

-You can create a site with unrestricted use, drinking water, <150 from surface water and then print a pdf of the report from your browser.
+You can create a site report with the settings of your action level and then print a pdf of the report from your browser.

-HEER can modify data in the admin portion, 127.0.0.1:8000/admin

 Everything works with SQLite by default.
 To use MongoDB, it must be installed and running on your computer.
 To run from a command line:
 ```